nitin-dominic/NR/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Papers are arranged in a descending chronological order based on their publication year.
-You can also find my publications on (Google Scholar)[https://scholar.google.com/citations?hl=en&user=02GjXz4AAAAJ&view_op=list_works&sortby=pubdate].
+You can also find my publications on Google Scholar too.
 nav: true
 nav_order: 1
 ---